2018 National History Day: Conflict and Compromise in History

 This copy of the first printed draft of the U.S. Constitution shows the evolution of the text as it was amended during the debates at the Philadelphia Convention of 1787.
 Massachusetts delegate Elbridge Gerry, who refused to sign because it lacked a Bill of Rights, annotated the draft with his handwritten notes.

-This colorful scene was drawn by Bear's Heart, a Cheyenne warrior, during his captivity at Fort Marion in Florida after the Red River War of 1874-1875.
-While held by the U.S. military, Bear's Heart and other Indian prisoners depicted their lives in ledger art like this.
+This colorful scene was drawn by Bear's Heart, a young Cheyenne warrior, during his captivity at Fort Marion in Florida after the Red River War of 1874-1875.
+While held by the U.S. military, Bear's Heart and other Native American prisoners depicted their lives in ledger art like this.

-Clergyman, author, and scholar Cotton Mather became known as the chief apologist for the Salem witchcraft trials with the publication of his The Wonders of the Invisible World in 1693.
+Clergyman, author, and scholar Cotton Mather became known as the chief apologist for the Salem witchcraft trials with his publication of The Wonders of the Invisible World in 1693.
 The book was controversial because it seemed to contradict Mather's earlier arguments for moderation and leniency.

 This unique set of porcelain mugs depicting the heads of Richard M. Nixon and Henry Cabot Lodge, Jr., Republican candidates for president and vice president in the election of 1960, once belonged to U.S. Representative Richard B. Wigglesworth.
 The handles are in the shape of elephants' trunks.